 Breast cancer frequently asked questions (FAQs)

 Breast cancer often begins with cells in the milk-producing ducts, known as invasive ductal carcinoma.
 Breast cancer may also begin in the glandular tissue, called lobules (invasive lobular carcinoma), or the breast’s other cells or tissue.
+Learn more about breast cancer screening and diagnostic imaging.

 - A breast lump or thickening that feels different from the surrounding tissue